14 Sep The Reason I Garden – #3 Diabetes

 They say things come in threes, and with me that has seemingly been true.
-I originally took on an allotment plot to aid my mental health, then soon after was diagnosed with Rheumatoid Arthritis but quickly realised that stress was a major trigger for that, and time of the plot reduced ‘flare-ups’.
+I originally took on an allotment plot to aid my mental health, then soon after was diagnosed with Rheumatoid Arthritis.
+I quickly realised that stress was a major trigger for that, and time on the plot reduced ‘flare-ups’.
 Almost 2 years ago however, I was then diagnosed with Diabetes.

-When I was diagnosed, my HbA1c (average blood sugar level over the preceding 3 months) was the highest my GP had ever seen at 97 mmol/mol – that’s more than double what would have been enough to diagnose me as a diabetic (the ‘normal’ range being under 42 mmol/mol).
-I had been unwell for a number of months, and it was only when the GP ordered a full blood test that we discovered why – nothing about my lifestyle would have suggested it as a possibility otherwise.
+When I was diagnosed, my HbA1c (average blood sugar level over the preceding 3 months) was the highest my GP had ever seen at 97 mmol/mol.
+That’s more than double what would have been enough to diagnose me as a diabetic (the ‘normal’ range being under 42 mmol/mol).
+I had been unwell for a number of months.
+Only when the GP ordered a full blood test that we discovered why.
+Nothing about my lifestyle would have suggested it as a possibility otherwise.

 Upon diagnosis I immediately started researching what I should be eating, drinking and doing.
-I discovered that there’s a great deal of ‘bad’ info out there – most of which focuses on cutting back on ‘added’ sugar, such as chocolates.
+I discovered that there’s a great deal of ‘bad’ info out there.
+Most focusing on cutting back on ‘added’ sugar, such as chocolates.
 Indeed, the NHS themselves state “eat a wide range of foods – including fruit, vegetables and some starchy foods like pasta”.
 Yes, of course we should be eating fruits and vegetables, but consuming some varieties can be worse than eating a mars bar in terms of blood sugar control (note – eating a mars bar is also not a good idea!).
 Pasta?
 Definitely a bad idea.

 This isn’t however the right post to explore these points in greater detail (I’ll leave that for another day).

 Aside from the benefits of growing to suit my particular dietary needs, the exercise and general ‘well being’ of allotment gardening is also of crucial importance.
-Keeping your blood pressure under control is especially important, which means keeping those stress levels in check – all of which working the plot achieves for me.
-But it’s also encouraged me to explore the science behind growing too – in particular the concept of reducing the sugar and carbohydrate content of fruits and/or vegetables.
-This could potentially be through breeding, or simply growing under varying conditions – but either way, it’s something I’ve decided to explore seriously.
+Keeping your blood pressure under control is especially important, which means keeping those stress levels in check.
+All of which working the plot achieves for me.
+But it’s also encouraged me to explore the science behind growing too.
+In particular the concept of reducing the sugar and carbohydrate content of fruits and/or vegetables.
+This could potentially be through breeding, or simply growing under varying conditions.
+Either way, it’s something I’ve decided to explore seriously.

-Allotment gardening has not only allowed me to have a more active lifestyle and grow and consume suitable foods that I otherwise wouldn’t be able to enjoy – but it’s also encouraged me to learn more about the science behind everything.
-It’s essentially opened an entirely new chapter in my life.
+Allotment gardening has not only allowed me to have a more active lifestyle and grow and consume suitable foods that I otherwise wouldn’t be able to enjoy.
+It’s also opened an entirely new chapter in my life.